Helping Individuals Charged With Burglary in Haddonfield, New Jersey”

 Under the New Jersey statute N.J.S.A.
 2C:18-2, a person may commit burglary in one of three ways.
 First, the accused could unlawfully enter someone else’s property.
 Next, the accused could unlawfully remain on someone else’s property.
 Finally, the accused could trespass on property that belongs to a New Jersey utility company.
 Any of these could result in the accused sustaining a burglary charge or conviction.

-- Unlawfully remaining on a property – The accused may also be convicted of burglary if he or she remains in a structure, a part of a structure, or a research facility, while the accused has knowledge that he or she is not permitted to be there at that time.
+- Unlawfully remaining on a property – The accused may also be convicted of burglary if he or she remains in a structure, a part of a structure, or a research facility, while the accused knows that he or she is not permitted to be there at that time.

 - Unlawfully trespassing on a property that belongs to a utility company – The accused may be convicted of unlawfully trespassing on utility company property if a notice is posted on the property prohibiting trespassers from entering thereon—or if the notice is posted on a fence or other structure, in hopes of dissuading intruders from entering upon the property.